 Pizzelles are traditional Italian cookies that are made using an iron or press (similar to a waffle maker).
 You may have heard this cookie pronounced "PIT-sell" or "PIT-selly."
 These cookies are traditionally flavored with Anise and sprinkled with powdered sugar.
 In my family, we made and ate dozens and dozens of pizzelles during the Christmas season.
-I've been making them since I was a little girl and now as an adult I have my own iron and continue this tradition.
+I've been making them since I was a little girl.
+Now as an adult, I have my own iron and continue this tradition.

 Do I Need a Whole Can of Pumpkin?

-There are 8 ounces in a cup.
-Libby's 100% Pure Canned Pumpkin usually comes in 15 oz and 29 oz cans.
+There are eight ounces in one cup.
+Libby's 100% Pure Canned Pumpkin usually comes in 15-ounce and 29-ounce cans.
 This would leave you a little less than half of the can for other recipes with pumpkin.
-If you want to make a double batch of pizzelles, you can easily use just one 15 oz can of pumpkin.
-Technically your mix will be 1 oz shy of pumpkin, but I have made them this way and they came out fine.
+If you want to make a double batch of pizzelles, you can easily use just one 15-ounce can of pumpkin.
+Technically your mix will be one ounce shy of pumpkin, but I have made them this way and they came out fine.
 Just be sure to properly double all of your other ingredients.
-If you notice your can of pumpkin is 30 oz, recheck the label to make sure it isn't Libby's Easy Pumpkin Pie Mix.
+If you notice your can of pumpkin is 30 ounces, recheck the label to make sure it isn't Libby's Easy Pumpkin Pie Mix.